Design Trends in the 21st Century Essay

 New technologies help not only to present a work to public but also to make them become a part of the idea.
 The work by Jeppe Hein in Bristol is one of the best examples of how optics may influence human perception of the reality.
 However, similar traits and effects on people are observed in the works by Etienne-Louis Boullee (Design for a National Library in 1784).

 This designer supported the picturesque mode and the idea of sensation in architecture that will involve public to his works.
-The Rococo period was characterized by the appearance of new technologies which helped to create huge buildings and organize each detail of the building in a unique way, this is why it seems to be possible to relate the works by Hein and Boullee as those where the role of new technologies regarding the century influence public’s perception of the art work.
+The Rococo period was characterized by the appearance of new technologies which helped to create huge buildings and organize each detail of the building in a unique way, this is why it seems to be possible to relate the works by Hein and Boullee as those where the role of new technologies regarding the century influence public’s perception of the artwork.

 The encouragement of movement and continuity related to the interior and exterior is another trend to be identified.
 It relates to the Renaissance trend of vertical openings and movements supported by Andre le Notre.
-Shigeru Ban (Figure 3) introduced his Centre Pompidou-Metzs (2004 – 2010) to prove how it is possible to relate the outside and the inside.
+Shigeru Ban (Figure 2) introduced his Centre Pompidou-Metzs (2004 – 2010) to prove how it is possible to relate the outside and the inside.

 His work looks like the work of an artist who put the lines slightly and playfully taking into consideration the things around.
 His attempt is similar to the historical design trend offered by Le Notre in 1657 where an emphasis was made on dramatic vistas.
-This historical trend shows that it is possible to define the sequence of spaces that may move from public to private sectors (Figure 8).
+This historical trend shows that it is possible to define the sequence of spaces that may move from public to private sectors (Figure 3).

-Finally, the trend to benefit from repetitions in white colors (Figure 6) has to be mentioned.
+Finally, the trend to benefit from repetitions in white colors (Figure 4) has to be mentioned.
 The similarities to this trend may be observed in the works by John Soane Home (Office to the Dome Exhibition Space).

 The designer made an attempt to repeat the elements of the room in order to prove that the chosen art work was worth attention and recognition.
-It was not enough to enter the room but follow a kind of map offered by the designer in the form of constantly repeated huge columns which were inherent to the style of Rococo (Figure 9).
+It was not enough to enter the room but follow a kind of map offered by the designer in the form of constantly repeated huge columns which were inherent to the style of Rococo (Figure 5).

-The pros of the trends identified
+The Pros of the Trends Identified

 The point is that the trends identified have a number of pros which make many designers choose them and improve by means of the technology available.
-For example, the work by Electric Dreams, Pleasant Bar that is in Stockholm, Sweden from 2007 (Figure 2) shows how several optic elements may change the reality and involve people into a new world, full of mystery and pleasure.
+For example, the work by Electric Dreams, Pleasant Bar that is in Stockholm, Sweden from 2007 (Figure 6) shows how several optic elements may change the reality and involve people into a new world, full of mystery and pleasure.
 It is not enough to create some visual elements but define each element in a proper way to introduce a true masterpiece.

-Another pros of the trend based on movement and continuity is that the designers are free to use the space available to its full extend.
-For example, the bathroom (Figure 4) in the Spanish Hotel Puerta America proves that it is possible to use several massive elements of furniture in a small room and create comfortable apartments.
+Another pros of the trend based on movement and continuity is that the designers are free to use the space available to its full extent.
+For example, the bathroom (Figure 7) in the Spanish Hotel Puerta America proves that it is possible to use several massive elements of furniture in a small room and create comfortable apartments.
 Continuity is not always easy to create, still, if the designer succeeds in the chosen activity, the results may be amazing.

 The trend of repetition is the key point of many exhibitions around the whole world due its main pros – compactness.
 The designers find this trend rather beneficial for meeting their purposes: they repeat their thoughts to involve the public into their worlds and their ideas.
 Though it is not an easy task to repeat the ideas and objects and remain to be logical and comprehensive.
 This is why some misunderstandings may take place.
 Still, the designers’ main task is to choose the most appropriate ways and achieve success.

-The cons of the trends identified
+The Cons of the Trends Identified

 Talking about the cons of the trends identified, it is necessary to admit that not all these trends may be understood by the public.
 For example, the idea to use optics in design is quite new, and many people are at loss when the time to observe the creation comes.